-Please utilize Archived Webinars at your leisure and claim CME for any missed 2021 presentations.
+Please utilize Archived Webinars at your leisure and claim CME for any missed 2021 presentations through November 2023.
 Webinars presented during 2022 will be archived as enduring material through November 2022.
-The 2022 webinar calendar is populated with new topics regularly.
+Webinars presented during 2023 will be archived as enduring material through November 2023.
+The webinar calendar is populated with new topics regularly.

 Pediatric Urgent Care Webinars are a member benefit.
 Click here to join SPUC and receive complimentary CME and MOC Part II credits annually.
 BONUS: It only takes two from the same hospital to qualify for membership dues discounts through SPUC’s Group Bill program.
 Contact Membership Director Greg Leasure for details.